arciisine/vscode-chronicler/README.md

 The recording process determines the location and dimensions of your VS Code window, and will start a recording session for that region, immediately.
 To prevent the UI from getting in the way, when stopping, use the keyboard shortcuts to terminate the process.
 The status bar will be your indicator of the current status of your recording.
 On completion you can can choose to open the file with your operating system, you can copy the path to your clipboard, or just dismiss.
 Additionally, if you are configured your settings for supporting the animated gif production, the file path  will change to point to the `.gif` file instead of the `.mp4` file.

 ### Caveats
 The underlying tools for screen recording, rely upon FFmpeg.
 This has a distinct limitation of only being able to record a portion of the screen.
-This means that the recording does not follow windows as they move, but specifically the initial location/size of the vscode window.
+This means that the recording does not follow windows as they move, but specifically the initial location/size of the VS Code window.

 ## How to Start Recording
 This will initiate a new recording, and will prompt for the FFmpeg installation if not set yet.
 This prompt will allow you to specify the location or to download the latest version as needed.